 Recent decades have witnessed advances in the cognitive, psychometric, and technological tools, concepts, and theories that are germane to educational assessment.
 The challenge is to bring this exciting array of possibilities to bear in designing coherent assessments.
-This presentation describes a framework that facilitates communication, coherence, and efficiency in assessment design and task creation.
-It is the evidence-centered approach to assessment design introduced by Mislevy, Steinberg, and Almond (2003)-evidence-centered design, or ECD, for short.
-ECD builds on developments in fields such as expert systems (Breese et al., 1994), software design (Gamma et al., 1994), and legal argumentation (Tillers & Schum, 1991) to make explicit, and to provide tools for, building assessment arguments that help both in designing new assessments and understanding familiar ones.
+This report describes a framework that facilitates communication, coherence, and efficiency in assessment design and task creation.
+It is the evidence-centered approach to assessment design introduced by Mislevy, Steinberg, and Almond (2003): evidence-centered design (ECD).
+ECD builds on developments in fields such as expert systems (Breese, Goldman, & Wellman, 1994), software design (Gamma, Helm, Johnson, & Vlissides 1994), and legal argumentation (Tillers & Schum, 1991) to make explicit, and to provide tools for, building assessment arguments that help both in designing new assessments and understanding familiar ones.
 This introductory section presents the principles underlying ECD.
 Subsequent sections describe the layers of ECD, and an Appendix provides additional resources for the theory and examples of practice that reflect the approach.

 Assessment design is often identified with the nuts and bolts of authoring tasks.
-However it is more fruitful to view the process as first crafting an assessment argument, then embodying it in the machinery of tasks, rubrics, scores, and the like.
+However, it is more fruitful to view the process as first crafting an assessment argument, then embodying it in the machinery of tasks, rubrics, scores, and the like.
 This approach highlights an important distinction between testing and assessment as well.
-While specific tasks and collections of tasks constitute one way of going about gathering information relevant to an assessment, assessment is a broader term and refers to processes by which we arrive at inferences or judgments about learner proficiency based on a set of observations (Standards for Educational and Psychological Testing, 1999, p.
-172).
+Although specific tasks and collections of tasks constitute one method of gathering information relevant to an assessment, assessment is a broader term and refers to processes by which we arrive at inferences or judgments about learner proficiency based on a set of observations (American Educational Research Association, 2000).
 Messick (1994) sounds the keynote: